DavideRossi1/AdvancedHPC-Project/Jacobi-OneSide/README.md

 - `initPar`: parameters and windows initialization;
 - `init`: initialization of the matrix;
 - `update`: total time spent on updating the matrix;
-- `comm` total time spent on updating the ghost rows;
+- `comm` total time spent on updating the extra rows;
 - `save`: save the matrix on file using MPI-IO.

 ### Results